 Assessments are taxes that the State determines, through audits or reviews of taxpayer returns the taxpayer owes, but did not previously report and pay.
 This data is typically months or even years behind the date of sale or transfer.
 Reporting these gallons at a later time period somewhat distorts periodic motor fuel reporting.
 However, its reporting, no matter how late, is important.
 The following paragraph discusses how to report assessment data.

 Interstate motor-carrier fuel use is treated differently from other fuel categories.
-The intent is to tax major interstate fuel users (typically motor carriers), on the basis of the quantity of fuel used within the State rather than on the basis of fuel purchased in the State.
+The intent is to tax interstate fuel users (typically motor carriers), on the basis of the quantity of fuel used within each State or Canadian Province (jurisdiction) rather than on the basis of fuel purchased in the jurisdiction.
 All fuel volume taxed on a use basis should be reported as IFTA usage.
-While most of the motor fuel is diesel, gasoline and alternative fuels are reported.
-In some States, motor carriers report to a State agency other than the fuel-tax agency; therefore, it may be necessary for the agency responsible for completing form FHWA-551M to obtain this information from another source.
-All States and Canadian Provinces except Alaska, the Yukon, Hawaii, and Oregon use IFTA provisions for taxing motor fuel used by interstate motor carriers.
+While most of the motor fuel is diesel, gasoline and alternative fuels are also reported.
+All fuel types should be reported as diesel on the FHWA 551M.
+In some jurisdictions, motor carriers report to an agency other than the fuel-tax agency; therefore, it may be necessary for the agency responsible for completing form FHWA-551M to obtain this information from another source.
+All jurisdictions except Alaska, Yukon, Northwest Territories, Nunavut, Hawaii, and Oregon use IFTA provisions for taxing motor fuel used by interstate motor carriers.
 (There is little or no interstate motor-carrier travel in Alaska, none in Hawaii, and Oregon imposes a weight-distance tax in lieu of a fuel-volume tax on interstate commercial vehicles.)